 The Kroger Co.
 (KR)

-I shall use options that trade for the last time eight days hence, on Sept.
+I shall use options that trade for the last time 16 days hence, on Dec.
 15.

-KR’s IV stands at the peak percentile of both its annual range and its most recent broad movement.
+KR’s IV stands in the 75th percentile of its annual range and the 92nd percentile of its most recent broad movement.

-The zone of profit in the proposed trade covers a $1.75 move either way.
-The biggest immediate move after each of the past four earnings announcements was $5.72, and the average was $2.09.
-After eliminating the maximum and minimum post-earnings movements, the central tendency is $1.23.
+The leeway between the break-even point and the current price is $1.91.
+The biggest immediate move after each of the past four earnings announcements was $5.72, and the average was $2.47.
+After eliminating the maximum and minimum post-earnings movements, the central tendency is $1.55.

 Decision for My Account

-I have entered an order on KR as described above.
-The stock at the time of entry was priced at $22.50.
+I have entered a position on KR as described above.
+The stock at the time of entry was priced at $24.28.

 Tim Bovee, Private Trader tracks the analysis and trades of a private trader for his own accounts.
 Nothing in this blog constitutes a recommendation to buy or sell stocks, options or any other financial instrument.
 The only purpose of this blog is to provide education and entertainment.